kiewic/PowerBI-WaffleChart/Readme.md

 #Power BI Visuals

-> Note: this repo was recently moved from powerbi-visuals-docs.
-The old powerbi-visuals has been renamed [powerbi-visuals-core](https://github.com/Microsoft/PowerBI-visuals-core)
+> Note: this repo was recently moved from `powerbi-visuals-docs`.
+> The old `powerbi-visuals` has been moved to [powerbi-visuals-core](https://github.com/Microsoft/PowerBI-visuals-core)

 Learn how to build Power BI visuals!